UKGovLD/registry-deploy-env/README.md

 # registry-deploy-poc

-Provides configuration, UI templates and boostraping for the POC version of the registry.
+Provides configuration, UI templates and bootstraping for the POC version of the registry.

 This provides vagrant and aws scripts to simplify creation and management of registry instances.